Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/WishmakerRNG.md

 ## Step 2: Start a New Game

 Before opening the emulator, ensure there is no save for your game (Ruby or Sapphire) in the saves folder (`SaveRAM` folder for `BizHawk` and `Battery` for `VBA` folder).
 Once you've confirmed this, you can now and launch your emulator & game.
 You must ensure that you are using the `Dead Battery` method in order for this RNG to work properly.
-If you don't know what this is or how to do it, I recommend you check out the [RS Dead Battery](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3InitialSeedRNG.md#dead-battery-rs) guide!<br>
+If you don't know what this is or how to do it, we recommend you check out the [RS Dead Battery](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3InitialSeedRNG.md#dead-battery-rs) guide!<br>
 Once you've set up your emulator for `Dead Battery`, reboot the core (reload game in `VBA`), launch the `RS_RNG_BizHawk_SM` script with the Pandora tab open, and start a New Game.<br>
-You can choose to RNG a specific TID and/or SID if you wish, but its not a requirement for Wishmaker Jirachi RNG.
-If you still wish to for whatever reason though, be sure to check out the [Gen 3 TID/SID RNG](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3TIDSIDRNG.md) guide if you don't know how to, keeping in mind you would be doing it with the `Dead Battery` method.<br>
 As soon as you're in the back of the moving truck and able to open the menu, pause the game, make a save state and a note of your obtained TID & SID by checking the script on bottom right corner of the screen.
 You can then close the script - **but not the game!**<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/Wishmaker2.png" width=480 height=320/> <img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/Wishmaker3.png" width=480 height=320/></p>